Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

 Customer Issues, tickets, or incidents, refers to the capture of user or system initiated requests.
 These might include help requests, bug or error reports, events or alarms, feature requests, complaints or any type of other feedback.
 Generally we think of user generated issues first, but increasingly with the use of software and connected devices, these incident reports are being generated automatically.

 Use Klipfolio PowerMetrics, our free analytics tool, to monitor your data.
 Choose one of the following available services to start tracking your instantly.

 Use a summary chart to visualize your Tickets data and compare it to a previous time period.

 Tickets visualization example

-A Customer Issue, in addition to documenting the request, will generally capture a lot of additional detail, such as steps to reproduce, system or device informaiton, urgency, customer type, location etc...
+A Customer Issue, in addition to documenting the request, will generally capture a lot of additional detail, such as steps to reproduce, system or device information, urgency, customer type, location etc...

-As Customer Issues come in, they are in an open state, and depending on the organization, flow through a number of state changes, such as active, pending, stale, before an Issue is finally closed.
+As Customer Issues come in, they are in an open state, and depending on the organization, they flow through a number of state changes, such as active, pending, and stale, before they are finally closed.

 Issue Tracking Systems (ITS) are most commonly used in a support, help desk, or customer success function, but are also used extensively with software development and manufacturing organizations.
 An ITS can help automate much of the documentation and status history.